track-town-pizza/capstone/README.md

 `http://localhost:3000`

-To view the Content Management System, navigate to the following URL:
+To access the Content Management System, navigate to the following URL:

 `http://localhost:3000/admin/managementHub`